 One of the biggest detractors of the Warrens is neurologist Steven Novella, president of the all-too-appropriately named New England Skeptical Society.
 He has spoken out against Ed and Lorraine for years, saying that they are nothing more than very good storytellers.

 As for the case that inspired The Conjuring, that happens to be one of the most backed up cases in the Warren’s case log.
 The family is still adamant about what they experienced in the house.
-Obviously things were very different from the film (the gripping third-act exorcism was more of a mild seance) but the family still insists that their story is true, as well as the investigation conducted by the Warrens.
+Obviously things were very different from the film (the gripping third-act exorcism was more of a mild seance in actuality) but the family still insists that their story is true, as well as the investigation conducted by the Warrens.
 The family’s oldest daughter Andrea even went on to write her own books about the events that took place in their home.